HELLS ON EARTH

-Eula said, “Well, don’t think this is safe, ever.
-We do this properly.”
+Eula said, “Well, I don’t think this is safe, ever.
+Can we do this properly?”

-John grimaced, turned to the zombie then thrusted the spear into the eye of the zombie.
+John grimaced, turned to the zombie, then thrust the spear into its eye.
 It collapsed immediately.

-All of the zombies turned and walked towards John’s boarded up window.
-The first three he dispatched quickly and without fuss.
-He looked in control.
+The zombies walked towards John’s boarded window.
+He dispatched the first three quickly and without fuss.

 By the seventh one, he was looking concerned.
 Kevin said, “Step back, we need to take turns and not tire ourselves out.”

-John blocked access to the window and thrusted his spear forward to end another zombie.
-That was when a hand reached up to the top board, but rather than just the top of its head, the zombie was chest high and leaning directly onto the boards.
+John blocked access to the window and thrust his spear forward to end another zombie.
+A hand reached up to the top board, but rather than just the top of its head, the zombie was chest high and leaning directly onto the boards.

-John killed it, but then two more appeared, standing on the dead beneath them.
+John killed it, but then two more appeared.
+They were standing on the dead beneath them.

 Betty called out, “Seven more to go.
 They are climbing on the dead.”

-Eula and Kevin took at two more, then, from the next window they heard Lilly calling out, “Hey, deadheads, over here.”
-All of the zombies looked her way, allowing Eula and Kevin to easily kill the two attempting to push the board through and, possibly, breaking into the house.
+Eula and Kevin took out two more.
+From the next window, they heard Lilly calling out, “Hey, deadheads, over here.”
+All of the zombies looked her way, allowing Eula and Kevin to quickly kill the two attempting to push the board through and possibly breaking into the house.

 Eula went to Lilly, who also had her spear, and gave direction on how to hit the zombies.
 Eula, with fear in her eyes, looked to relax when she turned it into a teaching opportunity for Lilly.

-Fred took Eula’s place beside Kevin and protected the window in case more tried to walk the stairs and dead.
-They didn’t try, and five minutes later Betty announced, “Clear.”
+Fred took Eula’s place beside Kevin and protected the window in case more tried to walk the stairs and died.
+They didn’t try, and five minutes later, Betty announced, “Clear.”

 They all stood silently in the room.
-Carol had arrived but stood back from the action.
+Carol had arrived but held back from the action.